 Ransomware & Malware

 This also works for stubborn malware that seems to keep coming back.
 You can delete the entire virtual machine and replace it with a snapshot of the machine from an earlier date.
-You just need to make sure the computer is being backed up at regular intervals, to prevent any kinds of data loss.
+Just make sure the computer is backed up regularly to prevent any kind of data loss.

 Access from Anywhere

 One of the biggest benefits of using a virtual desktop is the ability to access the machine from anywhere.

 In the past, if you wanted to work on files or systems back at the office, you would have to create complicated VPNs or simply go into the office.

 Now, with a virtual desktop, you can work just as easily from the beach as you can sitting in your office.
 As long as you have an internet connection, you can sign into your virtual desktop and work.

 If your business is in serious growth mode or you have been experiencing some high turnover, virtual desktops could be a lifesaver for you.

 Setting up a new workstation for a user can be as easy as creating an account for them.
 Instead of provisioning a workstation every time you hire a new employee, you can spin up a new workstation based on a template quickly.
 This eliminates a lot of setup time required to create new users.